AdaCore/spark2014/docs/lrm/source/subprograms.rst

    value at the call of the subprogram.

-3. An *output* of a subprogram is a global item or parameter whose final value, or the final value of any object that is reachable from it, may be updated by a successful call to the subprogram.
+3. An *output* of a subprogram is a global item or parameter whose final value, or the final value of any of its reachable elements, may be updated by a successful call to the subprogram.
+[See :ref:`access-types` for the definition of "reachable element".]
 The result of a function is also an output.
 A global item or parameter which is an external state with the property Async_Readers => True, and for which intermediate values are written during an execution leading to a successful call, is also